 - Income from non-farm unincorporated businesses

-Once these numbers are added, two further adjustments must be made to arrive at the GDP via this method.
-Indirect taxes, such as sales taxes at a convenience store, minus tax subsidies (tax breaks or credits) are added to arrive at market prices.
-Then, depreciation on various hard assets (buildings, equipment, etc.) is added to that to arrive at the GDP number.
-The idea behind the income method is to try to get a better handle on real economics activity.
+Once these numbers are totaled, two further adjustments must be made to arrive at the GDP via this method.
+Indirect taxes — such as sales taxes at a convenience store — minus tax subsidies (tax breaks or credits) are added to arrive at the market prices for goods and services.

 Weakness of the Income Approach